gbraad/fedora-modularity/source/architecture/constructing/back-together.rst

    :alt: constructing-image7.png

-The Fedora-Server base system and Extras today already have distinct SLAs and lifecycles.
-We already build atomic host trees out of both of those sources, and this can be done easily as a compose step based on the base runtime and container platform modules in a modular build of the same components.
+The Fedora Server and COPR repos today already have distinct SLAs and lifecycles.
+We could build atomic host trees out of both of those sources, and this can be done easily as a compose step based on the Base Runtime and Container Runtime modules in a modular build of the same components.

 But we also need to support layered builds, such as additional container